chegeiser/MyNullspace/README.md

 # Nullspace for Standard Notes
 > A sleek, pure black theme.
-Mainly for deviced with an AMOLED display.
+Mainly for devices with an AMOLED display, but any one will do.

 ## How to install
 1. Open Standard Notes on your computer and click on "Extensions" in the bottom left hand corner